 Wednesday’s celebration was hosted by The Call to Lead New England Regional Committee, co-chaired by Anne Craige McNay ’80 and Jonathan Paul ’86, Tuck ’90.

 In addition to updates on the campaign and the gift announcements, the program featured presentations from faculty and recent graduates on the research and experiential learning that helps define the Dartmouth experience.

-Katherine Clayton ’18 and Jeremy DeSilva, associate professor of anthropology, described how anthropology students on a trip to South Africa discovered a fossilized piece of bone likely to have come from a 2-million-year-old human ancestor.
+Katherine Clayton ’18 and , associate professor of anthropology, described how anthropology students on a trip to South Africa discovered a fossilized piece of bone likely to have come from a 2-million-year-old human ancestor.

-Charlotte Blatt ’18 and Jeffrey Friedman, assistant professor of government, discussed Blatt’s award-winning analysis of military strategy in the Iraq War.
+Charlotte Blatt ’18 and , assistant professor of government, discussed Blatt’s award-winning analysis of military strategy in the Iraq War.
 Her work started as a paper for Friedman’s class and was later published in Parameters, the top peer-reviewed journal of the U.S. Army War College.

 Dartmouth is holding a dozen regional campaign and 250th anniversary celebrations through May 2019.
 The next three are scheduled for Feb.
-5 in Seattle, February 7 in Palo Alto, and March 27 in Washington, D.C.
-See the full schedule or email firstname.lastname@example.org to learn more.
+5 in Seattle, February 7 in Palo Alto, and March 27 in Washington, D.C. or email to learn more.
 These events are open to all members of the Dartmouth community.